fpolit/ama-framework/README.md

 # ama - Attack Manager

 Ama is a specialized environment for the password cracking process.
-It contains several modules (attacks and auxiliaries) that make the password cracking process efficient.
+It contains several modules (attacks and auxiliaries) that make the password cracking process efficient (using auxiliary modules as helper modules of attacks).
 Also ama's attack modules can be submitted in a cluster using `Slurm`, other important feature is that ama is easy extensible so you can write your own modules.

 ## Dependences